bogdan-szabo-sociomantic/ocean-1/README.rst

 Migration Instructions
 ^^^^^^^^^^^^^^^^^^^^^^

+``ocean.io.digest.Fnv1``
+  Fnv1 hash aliases deprecated.
+All code which uses them should create its own alias of the ``Fnv1Generic`` class as needed.

 ``ocean.util.container.map.FileSerializer``
   Loading files with version < 2 is not longer supported, since the older versions was deprecated a long time ago.
 If you have a file with